SahilMepani/skeleton/README.md

 Starter theme to help you jump start coding custom WordPress themes

 ## Setup
-1. Download the master branch **DO NOT CLONE**
+1. Download the master branch. **DO NOT CLONE**
 2. Rename the theme folder to match the project name
 3. Create a theme screenshot.png file using screenshot.psd
 4. Create favicon.png and favicon.ico files at the root
-5. Run `node -v` in terminal/CMD to check if you have Node.js installed in your system.
+5. Run `node -v` anywhere in terminal to check if you have Node.js installed in your system.
 If not, [Download Node.js](https://nodejs.org/en/) and install
 6. Install grunt <br> `npm install grunt`
 8. Install all the required packages to run grunt tasks <br>
 `cd /path/to/your/wp-content/themes/theme-name/source` <br>